knobs-dials/arduino-promicro-usb-volume/README.md

 ## Hardware

-* Arduino Pro Micro, which is basically a mini Leonardo, and based on the already-USB-capable ATmega32U4 which makes makes life simpler when doing HID device stuff
+* Arduino Pro Micro, which is basically a mini Leonardo, and based on the already-USB-capable ATmega32U4 which makes makes life a lot simpler when doing USB HID device stuff

 * HW-040 rotary encoder.
 Any encoder should do.
   * The ability to press it for mute is nice.
 I personally use that more than the turning.